Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-puzzl3d/TASKS.md

 Last but not least, for each occupation, compare your predictions to anticipate mismatches.
 ***
+* First, we have taken into account historical unemployment and demand for managers, engineers and operators for the last three years.
+We have estimated the coefficients of the linear model (0.125, 3.083, 11.958 and 4.542).
+Expected unemployment data has been plot into the estimated linear model.
+According to the results, the company should expect to need 4 managers, 12 engineers and 7 operators in the near future.
+* This data should be compared with the number of employees the company will have available in the near future (task 3).
+The company will count with 1 manager, 1 engineer and 2 operators.
+And, on the other hand, will have require  4 managers, 12 engineers and 7 operators.
+Consequently, as the demand is larger than the availability the company will have a shortage of labor force.
+In order to avoid this potential labour mismatches several HR planning measures should be taken.
+Some of this upsizing preventing actions would be hiring, increasing workweek and increasing overtime hours.
+* Regarding hiring strategy it is believed the company will have to recruit 3 managers as the company is young and managers should not be additionally pressured with overtime shcedules.
+With respect to engineers as it is crucial for the company to develop a high quality initial product, it does not seem sensible to skimp on this aspect.
+Therefore, 10 new engineers will be hired.
+Addtionally, so as to offset the lack of one more engineer, the company will apply overtime upsizing strategy.
+* Last but not least, regarding operators we will hire 3 more employees.
+As before, so as to offset the remaining labour force needs, the company will have to increase employee's workweek at least for the first financial year.
+This means. job weekly schedules will be based on more working hours.
+*

 ## Task 5
 * Objective: Post 1 job vacancy for each occupation to work on remote by describing the tasks and skills required.
 Use [Indeed](https://www.indeed.com/l-Remote-jobs.html) for help.